 The upright crucible design with robotic arm sample feeding guarantees ideal combustion for liquid or solid sample types without the requirement for change in hardware or costly liners.
 Carbon dioxide from the combustion procedure is quantitatively adsorbed on a gas-selective trapping column.
 The tandem operation of two trapping columns guarantees quick analysis times within five minutes.
 While one column adsorbs the carbon dioxide, the other column is heated to release carbon dioxide of the earlier run via a waste channel.

 To experimentally prove that argon as carrier gas has no impact on the results, a series of measurements were conducted to define the protein content for 26 different sample matrixes (various types of milk, flour, sausages, yeast, cheese and animal feed).
-The results were compared with those attained with the rapid MAX N exceed using helium as carrier gas and are illustrated in Figure 2b.
+The results were compared with those attained with the rapid MAX N exceed using helium as a carrier gas and are illustrated in Figure 2b.
 The calculated R2 value of 0.99 reveals the exceptional agreement between the analyzes with both carrier gases, concluding that the gases are indistinguishable and readily interchangeable.

 Moreover, the analyzes display an exceptional level of repeatability.
 As illustrated in Figure 3, the repeatability of the rapid MAX N exceed analyzes with argon as carrier gas achieved the required repeatability according to the international standards ISO 16634-2 and ISO 14891 by a factor of more than 4.
 The averaged repeatability for the analyzes of five different types of milk was 0.0032%N, while seven flour types produced an average repeatability of 0.019%N.